SomebodyLikeEveryBody/Hygi0Quizz/README.md

 ## How to use
 ### Use Hygi0Quizz feature:
 This is the **Game File**.
 When you launch it, it presents as following:
+`<image 1: GUI>`

+#### Here are the informations to know:
+- There is a concrete situation described at the top of the page
+- There are 2 fields: a **Patient field**, and a **Practitionner field**
+- You have to click on the equipments you recommand for the patient in the Patient Field, and on the equipments you recommand for the practitionner in the Practitionner Field
+-

 ### Use CheckQuizzes feature: